KHO-Code/BankStatements-to-CSV/README.md

 (it is probably in the same directory but the pdfs must be in the same directory as the python file for the code to work)

 Running the python file on terminal:

-    Change Directory(cd) to the 4 files
+    change Directory(cd) to the 4 files
     python3 EasyTrackTask.py

     Type in one the following banks for example "bankA.pdf"